slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-its-gradient.md

 ---
 layout: post
 title:  "Softmax and its Gradient"
-excerpt: "From the perspective of deep neural network, softmax is one the most important activation function, maybe the most important.
-I had trouble understanding it in the beginning, especially its why its chosen, its gradient, its relationship with cross entropy loss and the combined gradient.
-In this article, I further dumb it down and add code to theory. <strong>But, there is another selfish reason for reproducing these here, I will be able to refer to these while explaining more complex concepts like LSTMs, NMTs, BERTs, XLNETs etc.</strong>"
+excerpt: "From the perspective of Deep Neural networks, softmax is one the most important activation function, maybe the most important.
+I had trouble understanding it in the beginning, especially its why its chosen, its gradient, its relationship with cross-entropy loss and the combined gradient.
+In this article, I further dumb it down and add code to theory. <strong>But, there is another selfish reason for reproducing these here, I will be able to refer to these while explaining more complex concepts like LSTMs, NMTs, BERTs, XLNETs, etc.</strong>"
 mathjax: true
 date:   2019-05-01 15:07:19
 categories: [article]
 tags: Artificial-Intelligence Deep-Learning
 comments: true
 ---
-From the perspective of deep neural network, softmax is one the most important activation function, maybe the most important.
-I had trouble understanding it in the beginning, especially its why its chosen, its gradient, its relationship with cross entropy loss and the combined gradient.
+From the perspective of Deep Neural networks, softmax is one the most important activation function, maybe the most important.
+I had trouble understanding it in the beginning, especially its why its chosen, its gradient, its relationship with cross-entropy loss and the combined gradient.
-There are many softmax resources available in the internet.
-Among the many that are availble, I found the link [here][extsoftmax] to be the most complete.
-In this article, I "dumb" it down further and add code to the theory.
-Code when associated with theory makes the explanation very precise. <strong>But, there is another selfish reason for reproducing these here, I will be able to refer to these while explaining more complex concepts like LSTMs, NMT, BERT etc.</strong>
+There are many softmax resources available on the internet.
+Among the many that are available, I found the link [here][extsoftmax] to be the most complete.
+In this article, I “dumb” it down further and add code to the theory.
+Code, when associated with theory, makes the explanation very precise. <strong>But, there is another selfish reason for reproducing these here, I will be able to refer to these while explaining more complex concepts like LSTMs, NMT, BERT, etc.</strong>

 Softmax is essentially a vector function.
 It takes n inputs and produces and n outputs. <strong>The out can be interpreted as a probabilistic output(summing up to 1).
 A multiway shootout if you will.<strong>